 Lamingtons should be made from butter cake mixture, show no soaking from icing and should be no more than 4-5 cm cubes.

-Cakes tins should always be selected in proportion to the size of the mixture.
-Loaf or bar tins should be used for orange cakes / date loaf.
+Cake tins should always be selected in proportion to the size of the mixture.
+Loaf or bar tins should be used for orange cakes/date loaf.
 A seven-inch (18 cm) round tin for sponge cakes and never use a recessed or ring tin unless specified.

 Do not wash eggs as this removes the natural bloom.
-Clean nesting material in the days before the show is best, but if really necessary a sightly damp cloth maybe used.
+Clean nesting material in the days before the show is best, but if really necessary a slightly damp cloth may be used.

 All work must be bona fide and original.

 Wipe bottles over with vinegar to give them a clean shiny appearance.
 Ensure neat tidy labels.
 Know what category you are entering.

 Knitting and crochet should show evenness of stitching and tension; inside there should be no knots or loose ends and seams should be as neat as possible – experts suggest weaving seams together so they are perfectly matched.

 Press embroidery well from both sides with padding underneath when doing the wrong side.

 The presentation of the finished article should be appealing to the eye and easily accessible to the judges.
 Proof of construction from alpaca fleece must accompany each entry, that being a staple(s) of fleece and yarn for each component used in the construction.